How to Transfer Money from Sweden to Serbia without a Fee

 In 2021, there were 880,826 foreign citizens registered in Sweden, which corresponds to 8.4% of the country’s population.
 In recent years, the majority of foreigners arriving in the country came from the Middle East region, but there was a time when ethnic Serbs represented a significant part of the labor migration.

 Currently, the “Serbian population” of Sweden is a fairly visible social group.
 Having perfectly adapted to the country, they nevertheless retain their identity and cultural ties with their homeland.
-Also, many Serbs continue to support their relatives by sending them money transfers.
+Also, many migrants continue to support their relatives by sending them money transfers to Serbia.

 In this article, we will talk about several ways to transfer money from Sweden to Serbia.
-Previously we wrote about how to open a bank payment account in Europe.
+Previously, we also wrote about how to open a bank account in the EU.

 Serbian migrants in Sweden